Why Do I Stress Eat?

 The big mindset you have to have is LONG-TERM productivity versus SHORT-TERM productivity.

-This burnout, where you essentially have to take a break from work – or sometimes your performance goes down dramatically – is what happens EVERY time you work, work, work, work.
+This burnout, where you essentially have to take a break from work – or sometimes where you are at work but your performance goes down dramatically – is what happens EVERY time you work, work, work, work without break.

 Now in conclusion, let’s briefly put this all together.

 You’re stressed and are overeating.
 If you have tried to control your food using willpower and failed, it’s time to try this different strategy.